 If you’re looking for a career working hands-on with patients in the medical field but you don’t have the time or money to train to become a nurse, one option is to become a certified home health aide.
-Many aging seniors prefer the comfort of staying in their homes to a nursing home, and home health aide services allow them, or anyone else with chronic illnesses or impairments, to remain safe and healthy at home.
+Many seniors prefer the comfort of staying in their homes to a nursing home, and home health aide services allow them, or anyone else with chronic illnesses or impairments, to remain safe and healthy in a comfortable, familiar space.

 Blank also appreciates getting to work out of patients’ homes.
-Unlike a sterile hospital environment where people constantly come and go, you get the continuity of working with the same patients over a long period, she says.
+Unlike a sterile hospital environment where people constantly come and go, home health aides get the continuity of working with the same patients over a long period, she says.
 You get to know their habits and routine, and you also develop close bonds.
-“I’ve had about four or five patients for three years at a time, and not only do I become family to them, but it’s like I have a second family, because they take you in and make you feel like you’re part of the family,” she says.

 How to get trained and certified as a home health aide

-To become a certified home health aide, you don’t necessarily need education beyond a high school diploma or equivalent, though you must get certified through a training program.
-Andrea Devoti is the Executive Vice President of the National Association for Home Care & Hospice, and she’s also a nurse who ran a home care agency in Westchester, Pennsylvania, for 18 years.
+To become a certified home health aide, you don’t necessarily need education beyond a high school diploma or equivalent.
+One thing you will need to do: get certified through a training program.
+Andrea Devoti is the Executive Vice President of the National Association for Home Care & Hospice, and she’s also a nurse who ran a home care agency in Westchester, Pennsylvania for 18 years.
 Devoti says that while state laws vary on exact requirements, the industry standard for certification programs is 120 hours of classroom training and 40 to 60 hours of clinical work.